bassio/omicexperiment/README.md

 ## Documentation

-Please see the doc folder in the package, it contains Jupyter notebooks that runs you through most of the current package functionality.
+Please see the doc folder in the package (https://github.com/bassio/omicexperiment/tree/master/doc), it contains Jupyter notebooks that runs you through most of the current package functionality.

 ## Acknowledgements